 - Repair broken marriages.

 Every Christian is a counselor.
 They might not want the work, and they might not be any good at it, but every Christian is a counselor.
-This is because every Christian has conversations with people who are in trouble in need help.
+This is because every Christian has conversations with people who are in trouble and need help.

 Every Christian knows someone with a troubled marriage, has kids who are struggling with disobedience, is friends with someone who has experienced a tragic loss.
 We all know these people, but so often we do not know what to say when we are faced with the struggles of these people we love so much.